LAG-Lagendary/YovaOrcestraDecentSampler/README.md

 That typo?
 It’s a feature, not a bug.
 If you like this idea and want to see what I build next, follow me, please!

+P.S.
+I’m honestly exhausted.
+I’ll run the project through a tuner later to fix the pitch drift in the high register when I’ve got more energy, but for now, I’m completely out of fuel.
+My apologies—please go easy on the high notes until I get back to it!

 # ⚙️ Pipeline (Instructions)

 All operations are performed in the venv virtual environment to keep your system clean.